 History of the Kenya Museum Society (KMS)

 Louis Leakey was born in 1903 and grew up in Kabete, Nairobi.
 Forty-five years later he proclaimed to the world that the Horn of Africa was the cradle of mankind.
 Teaming up with like-minded enthusiasts Joel Ojai, Dr. Thomas Odhiambo and Professor Joseph Mungai, in 1955 Leakey formed the ‘Kenya Museum Associates’ to finance the group’s activities putting Kenya in the global spotlight of prehistory assets.
-In 1971 Louis’s son Richard Leakey formed the ‘Kenya Museum Society’, non-profit making organization for the purpose of supporting the programs and activities of the National Museums of Kenya (NMK).
+In 1970 Louis’s son Richard Leakey formed the ‘Kenya Museum Society’, a non-profit making organization for the purpose of supporting the programmes and activities of the National Museums of Kenya (NMK).

 KMS awards grants to departments within the Museums in four priority areas: Research, Exhibition, Training and Collection Acquisition

 - KMS funds of Ksh.896,292 funded Hyrax Hill Prehistoric Site and Museum for: refurbishment of the building, in preparation of Centennial Exhibition (1920-2020).
 The hill has been both known for archaeological research area and reference point for much of the succeeding investigations of the prehistory of Eastern Africa.